 Tip: Turning on the EU Volume Limit option sets the maximum allowed volume level just below the recommended level for hearing safety in the European Union.

-5) Scroll to the bottom and tap on the Volume Limit option underneath the Allow Changes heading.
+5) Scroll to and tap on the Volume Limit option underneath the Allow Changes heading.

-6) On the next screen, tap on the Don’t Allow Changes option.
+6) On the next screen, tap on the Don’t Allow option.

 7) Exit the Restrictions section and quit Settings for the changes to take effect.